Greyhound Care & Standards

 In Victoria, the Domestic Animals Act 1994 is the main piece of legislation that relates to the management, control, and ownership of dogs.
 It applies to all breeds of dog, however, has several specific provisions related to greyhounds.

-People who own pet greyhounds (non-GRV greyhounds) must register their greyhounds with their local council, just like any other dog owner has to.
-GRV registered participants are exempt from registering their greyhounds with their local council through an order made by the Governor in Council but are still bound by all other council requirements such as limits on the number of animals they can have on a property without an excess animal permit etc.
+GRV registered participants are exempt from registering their racing and breeding greyhounds with their local council through an order made by the Governor in Council but are still bound by all other council requirements such as limits on the number of animals they can have on a property without an excess animal permit.

 Currently, under the Domestic Animals Act 1994, GRV participants (or any person in charge of the greyhound) must ensure that, when in public, the greyhound is: